agsb/milliForth-RiscV/README.md

 ARRAY uses the data address to access the nth byte;

-Note, DOES> is just one word and is no immediate.
+Note by that way, DOES> is just one word and is not immediate.

 ## internals